doanvanthong/face_recognition_haarcascade/README.md

 # Requirement :
  Make sure you have install pip on your system.
-1. Opencv # on your terminal/cmd type:
+1. Opencv # on your terminal / cmd type:

 	pip3 install opencv-contrib-python